graphile/depth-limit/README.md

 If you're starting from scratch you should set your settings low, and work your way up as you need to.
-If you have an existing server then it may make sense to track your queries for a while and figure out the higest values used (see the `countDepth` function below), and set your limits to that to prevent more complex queries.
+If you have an existing server then it may make sense to track your queries for a while and figure out the higest values used (see the `countOperationDepths` function below), and set your limits to that to prevent more complex queries.

 Ultimately, tuning these parameters is more of an art than a science, and this is one reason why this validation rule isn't a built in feature of the `graphql`